|ACTRA (Alliance of Canadian Cinema, Television and Radio Artists)|

 |Saskatchewan Media Production Industry Association|

 SMPIA is a provincial, member-based non-profit organization that is governed by a volunteer board of directors.
 Established in 1985.

 |Saskatchewan Music Educators Association|

-Saskatchewan Music Educators Association (SMEA) is committed to the advancement of excellence in music education.
+The Saskatchewan Music Educators Association (SMEA) is a non-profit, charitable organization committed to the advancement of excellence in music education in Saskatchewan.

 |Saskatchewan Music Festival Association|

 Providing excellence in music performance and educational opportunities for students and teachers through competitive music festivals in the Province of Saskatchewan.

 The Saskatchewan Orchestral Association (SOA) is an organization dedicated to support, encourage, inspire and educate the orchestral community and people of Saskatchewan.